gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

   This follows from said closure being initialized within a disconnected isolation region.

-* A non-async non-`Sendable` closure that is isolated to an actor and thus part of an actor isolation region cannot be transferred to another isolation domain like any other value in an actor isolated region.
+* A synchronous non-`Sendable` closure that is isolated to an actor cannot be transferred to another isolation domain.
 This is because as part of transferring the closure, we have erased the specific isolation domain that the closure was isolated to, so we cannot guarantee that we will invoke the value in the actor's isolation domain: